-Etsy.com is awesome.
-Unfamiliar?
-Think of it this way: if eBay is the online version of a mega-mart, Etsy is the online version of your local craft show.
-With a community focused on handmade products, authentic vintage gifts, and pure random whimsy, selling on Etsy can be an easy way to expand your business.
+Etsy.com is known as the go-to online marketplace for high-quality handmade items.
+With a community focused on handmade products, authentic vintage items, and pure random whimsy, selling on Etsy can be a great way to start or expand an online business.

 Setting up an Etsy shop can be done effectively in a single afternoon, and can help put cash in your pocket.
-Whether your goal is to give your brick-and-mortar business an online presence, sell your handmade wares on the side, or rehome your vintage collectibles, Etsy will help you reach a new audience in no time.
-Here’s how to get started:
+Whether your goal is to give your bricks-and-mortar business an online presence, sell your handmade wares on the side, or rehome your vintage collectibles, Etsy can help you reach a new audience.

 Sign up on Etsy.com

-Prominently on the homepage in the right-hand corner you’ll see a button to Sell On Etsy.
-Click it and log in either with your Google account, Facebook, or just with your email address and a new password.
+Go to the Etsy Sellers page at etsy.com/sell.
+Log in with your Google account, Facebook account, Apple account, or with your email address and a new password.
 You’ll receive an email to confirm your account, which will bring you to a new page on the site.

 Similar to setting up a crowdfunding page for your business, when you’re setting up your Etsy shop it may help attract customers if you tell your business’s story in addition to getting your products listed.
 Remember, Etsy shoppers are looking for unique items that they can’t find in a department store.
 Don’t distract from what you want customers to do (make a purchase), but consider adding a blurb about the origin story of your product to the details section of your shop.

 Etsy’s Shop Manager makes it easy to track sales, revenue, and more.

 Successful Etsy shop owners rarely just put an item up for sale and forget about it.
 Instead, they carefully research Etsy search terms to help sellers find their Etsy listings.
 They learn about product photography to make their listings more appealing.